MattTheCat-DonGato/TwoRageAutoRep_t/README.md

 # TwoRageAutoRep_t
 Spring 2019 Senior Project

-A Java Application intended to beu sed by small car mechnaic shops to create invoices and store vehicle/mechanic records for clients through a remote server database.
+A Java Application intended to be used by small car mechnaic shops to create invoices and store vehicle/mechanic records for clients through a remote server database.

 The project also features several functionalities for both employees and clients.
 Hence this project can be considered to be two